Schedule a Free Consultation

 Read Article

-Ever needed to translate some strings from a plugin so as to be able to further upgrade the main plugin without loosing your translations?
+Ever needed to translate some strings from a plugin so as to be able to further upgrade the main plugin without losing your translations?

 I did.